10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Rick Mandel – CC BY 4.0

-Resistance to toad bufotoxins is widespread in the garter snake (Thamnophis) family.
+Resistance to toad bufotoxins is widespread in the garter snake (Thamnophis) genus.
 Common garter snakes and aquatic garter snakes all boast a helpful armour, and even in species that don’t eat toads, such as Butler’s garter snakes, the genetic mutations are still detectable.

-This allows terrestrial garter snakes to swallow toxic toads without concern.
-They may slow down for several days, becoming lethargic and still while their body metabolises the toxins, but they’ll soon be on their way again, with their calorie stores replenished.
-Toxic toads in the USA include the American toad (Anaxyrus americanus), western toad (Anaxyrus boreas), and invasive cane toad, which is found mainly in Florida.
+This allows terrestrial garter snakes to swallow toxic toads without any concern.
+They may slow down for several days, becoming lethargic and still while their body metabolises the toxins, but they’ll soon be on their way again, with their calorie stores nicely replenished.

 7 Diamondback watersnake